Aishwarya-rathudi/churn-retention-roi/README.md

-# Customer Churn Prediction & Retention ROI Optimizer
+# Customer Churn & ROI Optimizer

 Predict which customers are about to churn, work out exactly what it's worth to save them, and recommend the single best retention action —